-To study the potential spillover effects of foreign inflationary pressures to the Swiss economy and in particular to Swiss prices, we set up a structural dynamic factor model for the Swiss economy.
+To study the potential spillover effects of foreign inflationary pressures on the Swiss economy and in particular on Swiss prices, we set up a structural dynamic factor model for the Swiss economy.
 The model relates a large set of disaggregated price data to the key domestic and foreign macroeconomic factors.
 Building on the framework proposed by Bäurle and Steiner (2015), it takes into account the characteristics of a small open economy.
-The structural shocks are identified using two different types of restrictions.
-First, we exploit that economic conditions in Switzerland, a small open economy, are unlikely to impact global economic conditions.
-This allows us to separate foreign from domestic shocks.
-Second, we use sign restrictions motivated by economic theory to disentangle different types of foreign shocks.